Shimamura-Tako/ValhallaMMO-ItemsadderFIX/README.md

 However, if you really need it for lower versions, try using DeepSeek, ChatGPT, or other AI tools to help you create a compatible version for lower Minecraft versions.

+*If Athlaeos provides me with a copy of Valhalla Premium to encourage me to continue development, I will dedicate time in the future to personally test and ensure compatibility with older Minecraft server versions.*

 ## Future Plans
 - Compatibility with bow and crossbow
 - Replace all `textures` methods with `model_path` methods